mclaeysb/allmaps/packages/transform/README.md

 Two factors are at play which may require a more granular transformation: the transformation (which can be non-shape preserving, as is the case with all transformation in this package except for Helmert and 1st degree polynomial) or the geographic nature of the coordinates (where lines are generally meant as 'great arcs' but could be interpreted as lon-lat cartesian lines).

 An algorithm will therefore recursively add midpoints in each segment (i.e. between two Points) to make the line more granular.
-A midpoint is added at the transformed middle Point of the original segment if all of the following conditions are met:
+A midpoint is added at the transformed middle Point of the original segment if the number of iterations is smaller than or equal to `maxDepth`, and if at least one of the following conditions are met:

-*   That the ratio of (the distance between the middle Point of the transformed segment and the transformed middle Point of the original segment) to the length of the transformed segment, is larger than the specified `maxOffsetRatio`.
+*   The ratio of (the distance between the middle Point of the transformed segment and the transformed middle Point of the original segment) to the length of the transformed segment, is larger than or equal to the specified `minOffsetRatio`.
-*   The distance between the middle Point of the transformed segment and the transformed middle Point of the original segment is smaller than the specified `minOffsetDistance`.
+*   The distance between the middle Point of the transformed segment and the transformed middle Point of the original segment is larger than or equal to the specified `minOffsetDistance`.
-*   The transformed segment is smaller than the specified `minLineDistance`.
+*   The transformed segment is larger than or equal to the specified `minLineDistance`.

-*   The process hasn't repeated more than `maxDepth` iterations.
+Note that only one is met by default.
+Set a value to a number to opt in to a condition, set a value to `Infinity` to opt out of a condition.

 The computation of the midpoints and distances in the source and destination domains during this process uses geometric algorithms, unless `sourceIsGeographic` or `destinationIsGeographic` are set to `true`, in which case geographic algorithms (such as 'Great-circle distance') are used.